 Our Cross Bay Walk for 2014 will be on Sunday 3rd August starting at 10am from Arnside Promenade and walking across the Bay to Kents Bank.
 Led as always by Cedric Robinson, the Queens Guide to the Sands.

-You can register online via our website now...
+You can find out more and register online via our website now...
 We look forward to seeing you, and thanks for your support.

 Seal rescue 50 miles inland!